 His early education was at the Anglo-Chinese School and National Junior College.
 He was awarded the President's Scholarship in 1980 to study Medicine at the National University of Singapore.
-He was elected President of the NUS Students’ Union from 1981 to 1983 and Chairman from 1984 to 1985.
+He was elected President of the NUS Students Union from 1981 to 1983 and Chairman from 1984 to 1985.
 He pursued post-graduate specialist training in Ophthalmology and was admitted as a Fellow of the Royal College of Surgeons of Edinburgh in 1991.

-Between 1993 and 1995, Dr Balakrishnan underwent further training as a Specialist Senior Registrar at Moorfields Eye Hospital in London, where he sub-specialised in Paediatric Ophthalmology.
+Between 1993 and 1995, he underwent further training as a Specialist Senior Registrar at Moorfields Eye Hospital in London, where he sub-specialised in Paediatric Ophthalmology.
 He was appointed Associate Professor in the National University of Singapore, and was appointed Deputy Director of Singapore National Eye Centre (SNEC) in late 1997.
 In 1999, at age 38, he became the Medical Director of SNEC.
 Shortly after, he was appointed Chief Executive Officer of the Singapore General Hospital in 2000.

-Concurrently, he was also the Commanding Officer of the 2nd Combat Support Hospital of the Singapore Armed Forces from November 1999 to January 2002.
+He was also the Commanding Officer of the 2nd Combat Support Hospital of the Singapore Armed Forces from November 1999 to January 2002.